-- 1. Built development, including new-build and extensions, must complement the historic character of the area, including responding to the following key characteristics: - a.
+- 1. Built development, including new-build, extensions and alterations, should complement the historic character of the area, including responding to the following key characteristics: - a.
 The townscape character based on varied building lines, with both rear of the pavement and set-back building frontages, and a predominantly two-storey built form; - b.
-The informal and domestic nature of the area, with most houses being of individual character rather than being of uniform design; - c.
-The landscape character of the area, including mature trees and hedges as boundary treatments, also with varied gardens which are not of uniform size or shape. - d.
+The informal and domestic nature of the area; - c.
+The landscape character of the area, including mature trees and hedges as boundary treatments, also with varied gardens which are not of uniform size or shape; - d.
 Predominant materials, including brick, render, stone, tile, slate and thatch, with timber frame windows; - e.
-Boundary treatments comprising low brick walls, metal railings, stone walls or hedges. - f.
+Boundary treatments comprising low brick walls, metal railings, stone walls or hedges; - f.
 The architectural diversity of the area, reflecting its development over time; - g.
 Scott's Lane and the adjacent open and green landscape, fields and paths; - h.
 Views towards St Edmund's Church and open countryside, especially the Ouse Valley and Foxcote Reservoir. - 2.
-Notwithstanding the built character of parts of the Maids Moreton Conservation Area, building frontages directly onto the roadside with no pavement will not be supported, in the interests of pedestrian safety. - 3.
-Development must not harm the character, amenity and structural integrity of historic assets through the generation of significant additional traffic movements or parking in Main Street.
+Development proposals for highway infrastructure should respond positively to the character and appearance of the Conservation Area.